 Christmas is my favorite holiday.
 It's a busy, chaotic time of year but you get to enjoy lots of fun activities with friends and family, things that you rarely do the rest of the year.
 My family teases me because I love playing Christmas music for months.
-Everyone has their personal favorites and they change over time, i.e. my boys always hung the outdoor lights but they've grown up and now we visit them for the holidays.
+Everyone has their personal favorites and a holiday checklist will help you get what's important done … while keeping your family safe.

 It's easy to get distracted during the holiday season.
 You know you want to decorate the house and you know when you're done because you can see the results.
 This checklist helps you keep track of special holiday activities that aren't part of your day-to-day routine.
 The focus of this checklist is home safety — keeping you, your family and guests safe during the holiday season.

-Lots of homeowners love putting up displays in front of their home … and some of us just enjoy driving through the neighborhood to enjoy other people's homes.
+Lots of homeowners love putting up displays in front of their home.
+Some of us just enjoy driving through the neighborhood to enjoy other people's homes.
 Here are tips for keeping your home safe outdoors.

-- Plan your outdoor holiday lighting ahead of time but why?
-Unless you're using solar powered lights or new LED lights that draw very little power (read Save Energy with LED Christmas Lights), you need to map out where to plug in your lights or you run the risk of causing a fire.
+- Plan your outdoor holiday lighting ahead of time.
+Why?
+Unless you're using solar powered lights or newer LED lights that draw very little power (read Save Energy with LED Christmas Lights), you need to map out where to plug in your lights or you run the risk of overloading your outlets and causing a fire.

-- Put together your holiday hanging kit, focusing on materials that you can leave up and reuse year after year.
-Use stainless hooks and screws plus floral wire and plastic cable ties to hang your decorations.
+- Put together your holiday hanging kit.
+Most homeowners don't spend much time on a ladder.
+That's why it's important to use materials that you can leave up and reuse year after year.
+Use plastic or stainless hooks and screws plus floral wire and cable ties to hang your decorations.
 Only use extension cords rated for outdoor use.